Walodja1987/xban/README.md

 Ethereum addresses are technically robust but difficult for humans to read, verify and communicate.

-Human-readable naming systems such as XNS, ENS, WNS or GNS solve memorability, but financial institutions and credit card systems operate using structured numeric account identifiers.

 XBAN introduces a familiar banking-style addressing layer for Ethereum.

 Instead of sending funds to hexadecimal addresses such as